-He has always loved electronics, says Parn who is now Avice’s chief technology officer.
+He has always loved electronics, says AUT engineering alumnus Parn Jones.

-“When I was a child, my parents gave me an electronics kit and I spent many hours working on that and making things.
+“When I was a child, I had an electronics kit and I spent many hours working on that and making things.
 I also loved pulling things apart, seeing how things work and making new things out of it.
-When I wanted to leave school in Year 12, my parents suggested that I study at AUT, so I enrolled in the engineering programme.”
+When I wanted to leave school in Year 12, I decided to study at AUT, so I enrolled in the engineering programme.”